 Rules of La Tomatina

-There are few rules and regulations that need to be adhered to during La Tomatina.
-But in order to ensure that the maximum number of people get the maximum enjoyment from the day there are just a few points that the Bunyol Town Council wish to make clear …
+In spite of the mayhem there actually are a few rules and regulations that need to be adhered to during La Tomatina in order to ensure that the maximum number of people get the maximum enjoyment from the day.
+These rules are set out by the Bunyol Town Council:

 - It is illegal to bring any kind of bottles or other objects that could cause an accident.